tydangelo18/tydangelo18/README.md

 - 🔭 I’m currently working on transitioning into a career in Full Stack Web Development.
-- 🌱 I’m currently learning Redux, React Native, & Sass.
+- 🌱 I’m currently learning Redux & Sass.
-- 👯 I’m looking to collaborate on anything that involves the MERN stack or Blockchain technologies.
+- 👯 I’m looking to collaborate on anything that involves the MERN stack or Blockchain technology.
-- :e-mail: tydangelo18@gmail.com | I do Freelance Web Design.
+- :e-mail: tydangelo18@gmail.com | Let's get in touch!
-- 😄 Pronouns: He/Him

 <br />